deltachat/deltachat-pages/gl/help.md

 - However, Android and iOS kill apps running in the background is a problem for many legitimate apps.
 For more information, see [dontkillmyapp.com](https://dontkillmyapp.com/).

+### Que mensaxes aparecen en Delta Chat?

+By default, Delta Chat shows all e-mails.

+At "Settings -> Chats &
+Media -> Show Classic E-Mails", you can change this.
+You have these options:

+- "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
+This makes most sense if you use the same e-mail account for normal e-mails as well.
+- "All": Delta Chat shows all e-mails that are sent to your email address.
+This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
+This is the default setting.
+- "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
+  This helps to decide on a case-by-case basis whether you want to have a conversation in Delta Chat or in a "normal" e-mail app.

+ ### Ten Delta Chat soporte para emails HTML?

+Yes, incoming HTML messages come with a "Show full message" button.
+Outgoing messages always use plain text.

 ### Can I set the E-Mail Subject with Delta Chat?